Ashokmadhu/graphqlPOC/README.md

 All nested objects will be retrieved in single thread .
 To overcome that we can use Executorservice .
 Sample has been given in the Address and Client resolver classes.

 Data fetcher will return objects with errors .
 Sample code has been given in the bank account mutation class.

+# DataFetchingEnvironment

+This is the interface in which we can pass it to any method and we can get the list of selected set from UI and we can debug .
+For example I have used the same in BankAccountResolver class in fetchAllBankAccounts method.

+It has containsAnyOf method and containsAllOf methods .
+These will be useful when we filter and check with fields condition

+#Scalars in GraphQL

+We can use many of datatypes using this scalar.
+We need to add a dependency and we can write our own scalar.
+Scalar is basically a last node in the tree.
+For accessing scalar types you can see all the scalar types in ExtendedScalars java class

+#Bean Validation

+Here bean validation is normal as others.